The side of an escalator extending above the Steps, which includes Skirt Guard, Interior Panel, Deck Board and Moving Handrails.

 A unit to drive the escalator, comprised of electric motor, decelerator, electromagnetic brake, V belt, Sprocket, and other components.

 A chain that transmits the Drive Unit's power to the drive wheel (Sprocket).

-Drive wheels installed at top and bottom to drive the Steps.
-The top Sprocket drives the moving Steps, while the bottom sprocket turns the Steps.
+Drive wheels installed at the upper and lower parts of an escalator.
+The Upper Sprocket drives the Steps, while the Lower Sprocket turns the Steps.

 A rail to guide the Driving Rollers.